-Teachers will send student work home to parents on Thursdays to update parents on student progress.
+Teachers will send student work home on Thursdays to update parents on student progress.
 Teachers will enter assignment and assessment grades into PowerSchool using a letter system (M, P, NI).
 Roughly speaking, these letters are equivalent to the following percentages:

-P = 70% - 85%
+P = 70\%-85\%

-NI = < 70%
+NI = < 70\% '''

 Grades will be entered and up-to-date on PowerSchool at least twice a trimester (before interims and before report cards).
-There will be at least 14 assignments in each subject for each trimester.
+There will be at least 14 assignments in each subject for each trimester unless previously discussed with the principal.
 Trimester grades are calculated based on these assignment grades, using the same letter system (M, P, NI).